gorse-io/docs/src/docs/concepts/data-objects.md

 ---
 # Data Objects

-There are only three kinds of data objects in Gorse: users, items and feedbacks.
+There are only three kinds of data objects in Gorse: users, items, and feedback.

 ## User